 The benefits of vitamin C for treating or preventing colds has been hotly debated for decades.
 The evidence now suggests that supplementing with vitamin C does not reduce the risk of catching a cold, according to a 2013 review of the scientific literature that included 29 trials with more than 11,000 people.
-However, there is some evidence that vitamin C does have some benefits.
-The researchers found that taking vitamin C regularly may help you bounce back from a cold a bit faster and possibly reduce the severity of a cold when you do get one.
+However, there is some evidence that vitamin C could have some benefits.
+The researchers found that taking vitamin C regularly—with or without the presence of cold symptoms—may help you bounce back from a cold a bit faster and possibly reduce the severity of a cold when you do get one.

 “Supplemental vitamin C may lessen the duration and symptoms of the common cold because of its immune-enhancing effects,” says registered dietitian Lisa Fischer, MS, RDN.
 “It’s not like if you take vitamin C, it’s going cure your cold, but it makes the body more capable of fighting off the virus once you have it.”

-In the review, adults who took vitamin C regularly had an 8% reduction in the duration of colds compared with people who did not take it.
+In the review, adults who took vitamin C regularly had an 8 percent reduction in the duration of colds compared with people who did not take it.
 However, taking vitamin C as soon as symptoms started did not seem to make a difference.

 In addition to boosting the immune system, Fischer says vitamin C helps repair and regenerate tissue, protect against heart disease and certain cancers, aid in iron absorption, decrease LDL cholesterol (the bad kind), and plays a role in building collagen.
 It’s also an antioxidant that helps protect cells and DNA against free radicals and other harmful agents that can cause damage to cells.
 To reap the greatest benefits of supplemental vitamin C, Fischer says it’s best to make it a daily habit.
 “Any of the research that supports vitamin C says it’s best to take it continuously or consistently, rather than right before you feel like you’re getting sick,” says Fischer, who sees clients at The UltraWellness Center in Lenox, Massachusetts.